cproctor/jujitsu/README.md

 13 are played, in which case the 1 wins.
 If two cards with the same number are played, nobody gets the treasure.
 At the end of the game, the player with the most treasure points wins.

+This is a coding assignment for students with around one year's experience in Python.

 Card Chooser
 ============